Nylon (magazine)

-Nylon is an American multimedia brand, publishing company, and lifestyle magazine that focuses on pop culture and fashion.
-Its coverage includes art, beauty, music, design, celebrities, technology and travel.
-Originally a print publication, it switched to an all digital format in 2017.
-Its name references New York and London, and it is currently owned by Bustle Digital Group.
+Nylon is an American multimedia brand and publishing company, which produces a lifestyle magazine that focuses on pop culture and fashion.
+Its coverage includes art, beauty, music, design, celebrities, technology, and travel.
+Originally a print publication, it switched to an all-digital format in 2017.
+Its name references New York and London, and it is currently owned by the Bustle Digital Group (BDG).
+In 2023, the magazine announced it would return to print in 2024.
+It continues to release a print magazine biannually.